persteenolsen/pso-gatsby-blog-one/src/posts/2022-12-21-asp-net-basic-authentication-used-for-login-azure-gh-pages.md

   - azure
   - ci-cd
   - azure-repos
+  - c#
 ---

-ASP.NET Core 2.2 Web API with Vue using Basic Authentication for Login
+ASP.NET Core 2.2 Web API with C# towards Vue clients using Basic Authentication for Login

 The API is hosted at Microsoft Azure App Service and the Vue 3 and Vue 2 Clients at GitHub Pages